 So the question shouldn’t be about whether you need six plugins versus one.
 The question should be how many features do you need?
 For me, the clear answer is a lot less features that are offered by all in one WordPress SEO plugin solutions.

-The exception to that is The SEO Framework WordPress plugin because it is modular.
+There are plugins that take a modular approach, such as The SEO Framework WordPress SEO plugin.
 You can pick and choose which components you want.

 All in One is Not the Same as All You Need